United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-Physical presence of the incorporator(s) and appointed manager(s) or director(s) is not required in the jurisdiction for incorporation and they can be represented by an appointee via duly executed and legalised Power of Attorney.
-However, such incorporator(s) and appointed manager(s) or director(s) should have at least entered UAE once in order to have a UID.
+The physical presence of the incorporators, shareholders or appointed manager(s) / director(s) is not required at the time of incorporation.
+They may be represented by an authorised third party through a duly executed and legalised Power of Attorney.
+However, or incorporation to proceed, each such person must have at least entered UAE once to obtain a Uniform Identification Number (UID) issued by the UAE’s Immigration system.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?